jlagrangefr/odbs/README.md

 ## Roadmap

+v 0.1 (current) :
+- Database already ready but script can only backup to drive of group A at this moment.
+Two more group will be available B and C for deduplication purpose
+- Fix all small bug and add missing functions to current script

+v 0.2 :
+- Add task options to database
+- Add full checksum while indexing source folder for data integrity check (Task Option, default Off)
+- Add unmanaged script use by task manager by requiring no user input
+- Build notification system
+- Store logs of operations into a log file when in background mode
+- Build different verbose level for background mode (1: Only errors, 2: Warnings and above, 3: Informationals and above, 4: Debug mode)

+v 0.3 :
 - Drive initialisation (Clear drive and encrypt with bitlocker)
-- Remove lost/broken drive and clear backup status
+- Make drive fully autonomous to select registered drive and change drive when first drive is full (Task Option, default Off)

+v 0.4 :
 - Add backup history point

+Long future
 - Rebuild from scratch indexation process to make backup faster
-- Database already ready but script can only backup to drive of group A at this moment.
-Two more group will be available B and C for deduplication purpose

 ## License